 Stillbirth and neonatal death

-Once all information is in, CCOPMM reviews complex or contentious cases to determine:
+Once all information is in, CCOPMM reviews all deaths to determine:

 - if the death was avoidable